Creating a Step-by-Step User Interface with the ASP.NET 2.0 Wizard Control: Improving and Customizing the User Experience

 Protected Sub AddEmployeeWizard_ActiveStepChanged(ByVal sender As Object, ByVal e As System.EventArgs) Handles AddEmployeeWizard.ActiveStepChanged

-This event handler starts by checking if the SpecifyContactInformation CheckBox (which was added to the
+This event handler starts by checking if the SpecifyContactInformation

 "Employee Name Information" step) was checked or not.
 If it was, then we want to let the user reach the "Employee Contact

-Information" step; therefore, we set the SalaryAndHireDateStep's StepType property to Step.
+Information" step; therefore, we set the SalaryAndHireDateStep

-(I've set the ID of the <asp:WizardStep> for the "Employee Salary & Hire Date Information" step
+for the "Employee Salary & Hire Date Information" step

-to SalaryAndHireDateStep.)
+to SalaryAndHireDateStep

 If, however, the CheckBox is unchecked, then we want to make the "Employee Salary & Hire Date Information" step the